 For the rest of us

-For the rest of us who do not fancy hacking our way through arachnid-infested undergrowth and checking out boots for scorpions every morning, one option to explore this incredible biopshere is from the comfort of a luxury Amazon River cruise ship.
+For the rest of us who do not fancy hacking our way through arachnid-infested undergrowth and checking out boots for scorpions every morning, one option to explore this incredible biopshere is from the comfort of an Amazon River cruise ship.
 Instead of catching and frying tarantulas over an open fire, why not enjoy gourmet meals on a state-of-the-art modern cruise ship prepared in a real kitchen by professional gourmet chefs?
 All this as the banks of the Amazon River slip by.

 The Peruvian and Ecuadorian Amazon River is home to a thriving indigenous community that still live largely as their ancestors did, untouched by the march of civilisation, and with as varied and amazing flora and fauna as you will see anywhere along the simply enormous Amazon River.
 You don’t need to sleep with insects and dine with monkeys to see it.
 You can sleep each night in a state room and relax each evening in a lounge bar.
 You don’t need to leave comfort behind to see the Amazon.
 You can do it with an Amazon River cruise.

 Best time of Year to go on an Amazon River Cruise

 There are two seasons for the Amazon River in Peru and Ecuador.
 The high-water season is December through to May, and the low-water season is from June until November.
 There is not a great deal of different between the two.
 It will rain in the rainforest no matter what the season.
 It receives 3.6m / 12ft of rainfall annually, and 200 days of rainfall.
 So most likely you will get rained on at some point.
 But the rain is more akin to passing showers and rarely last all day.